nakira974/neo-c/README.md

 [aaa,bbb]
 ```

-1. It is compatible with C language.
+1. It is compatible with C language in some content.
 The C preprocessor also works.

 2. The default heap system is using Boehm GC with reffrece count.